tylertitsworth/5th-age-srd/Classes/Monk.md

 **Hit:** JAB + Strength fire damage

-_Cycle bonus:_ Whenever an enemy makes a melee attack against you, deal fire damage equal to your Wisdom modifier, twice at 5th level, and thrice x3 at 8th to the attacker.
+_Cycle bonus:_ Whenever an enemy makes a melee attack against you, deal fire damage equal to your Wisdom modifier, twice at champion tier, and thrice at epic tier to the attacker.

 **Miss:** Damage equal to your level.
 You can spend a ki point to gain the cycle bonus.